gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 Hence during the guide I added an environment variable called `RELEASE_COOKIE` whose value is the secret stored at `staging/fly-live-beats/release-cookie`.

-That solves _that_ problem.

-Confirming that, the logs now have:
+Confirming that, the logs _now_ have:

 ```
 [info] [libcluster:ecs] connected to :"live-beats@172.31.33.10